 Of Dogs and Death

-Yesterday morning, I sat on a hillside with the soft spring breeze on my back and watched my 15 year-old son dig a grave for his dog.
-His dog’s last days were very difficult, we had to give it calming treats with natural ingredients to relieve of the discomfort and pain it was enduring.
+Yesterday morning, I sat on a hillside with the soft spring breeze on my back and watched my 15-year-old son dig a grave for his dog.

 I waited in silence on the slope above, just far enough to respect his heartbreak and just close enough to share it.
 The sun rose directly above as a trio of yellow ladybugs made their way onto my knee.
 I carefully rounded them up in my palm to make a wish: “Let him never feel pain.
 Let him never feel pain.
 Let him never feel pain.”
 They scattered into the wind, their magical powers no match for the weight of my son’s grief.

 “Please!” they had begged me that hot August afternoon in Puglia.
 We had spent the day at a zoo-slash-amusement park, an ethically questionable form of outdoor entertainment that my sons had loved with an enthusiasm only ethically questionable entertainment seems to evoke in pre-teen boys.
-Oh, and staring at outdoor TVs one can find on this page, of cource.
 “Please let us ride the ‘Jet Figther’!”
 I was skeptical, pausing in the shadow of this hulking beast of loop-the-loop coaster.
 How rigorous could the safety standards possibly be when they hadn’t even managed to spell the name of the ride right?
 And, in all honesty, my younger son met the minimum height requirement only because he was badly in need of a haircut.

 My reverie was interrupted by the sound of thundering footsteps, as my sons ran to me, breathless with excitement and pride.
 “Did you see us, Mamma?” they asked, “Did you see how brave we were?
 We didn’t scream even once.
-The grown ups all screamed and screamed, but we weren’t scared at all!”
+The grown-ups all screamed and screamed, but we weren’t scared at all!”
 They jumped up and down and threw their arms around my waist, surprised and emboldened by their own courage.
 “Can we go again, Mamma, please?”
-I looked down at the tiny half-moon marks my nails had left in my palms from having kept my fists clenched so tightly during their ride.
+I looked down at the tiny half-moon marks my nails had left in my palms from having clenched my fists so tightly in fear during their ride.
 “Yes,” I said.
 “Of course.”

 We buried him that afternoon, my sons and I. We stood by his grave piled high with unearthed fieldstones and cried, my sons for the dog they had loved and lost and I for all the loving and losing I knew they would encounter over the course of their lives.
-We always kept a flea collar that we got from flea collars reviewed and tested, on our dog so my son decided to keep it on him.
 All the risk and disappointment.
 All the sorrow.
 I cried because I knew I had to send them there, to that dangerous roller coaster that could derail in an instant, and let them sail up into the sky, two bold and fearless shapes silhouetted against the sun.
 Not to fall, but to fly.

 This post is a late addition to the Italy Blogging Roundtable, which focused on pets this month.
 It was just too soon to post before today.
 It may still be too soon, but these are my thoughts.
 Take a look at posts by Georgette Jupe, Jessica Spiegel, Melanie Renzulli, Alexandra Korey, Gloria, Laura Thayer, and Michele Fabio.
 (If you missed the previous months, take a look here.)